Babushkin05/babushkin05.ru/index.md

 ### <a id="ach">achievements

-* prize-winner of Open Olimpiad for School Students in Informatics
+* prize-winner of Open Olimpyad for School Students in Informatics

-* winner of KFU olimpiad in Math
+* winner of KFU olimpyad in Math

-* winner of Team Olimpiad in programming in Eastern Siberia
+* winner of Team Olimpyad in programming in Eastern Siberia

 * gold medal for excellent studying in Phys.
 Math.
 School of SFU